 Closing costs are the name given to any fees paid at the completion of a real estate transaction.
 Both sides will usually need to pay closing costs, but it depends on the state, city, and county.
 Common closing costs include an application fee, escrow fee, FHA mortgage insurance premium, and origination fee.
 It’s not uncommon for closing costs to be part of the negotiation, especially in a buyer’s market.
 Once closing costs are paid, the property title is then transferred.

 Every contract has contingency clauses.
 Contingencies are conditions that must be met in order for the sale to be completed.
 They may include a home appraisal, financial requirements, specific timeframes, and other buyer-related requirements.
 If contingencies are not met, the buyer may be able to opt-out of the sale without losing their earnest money deposit.
-The seller can also opt-out if the buyer fails to live up their contingency requirements.
+The seller can also opt-out if the buyer fails to live up to their contingency requirements.

 When the two parties are under contract, the buyer will put down a deposit.
 This is known as earnest money.
 Specifics vary but it usually comes out to 1-to-3 percent of the sale price.
-Earnest money protects the seller in case of the buyer walking away although the contract is still valid.
+Earnest money protects the seller in the case of the buyer walking away although the contract is still valid.
 If the buyer backs out without cause, the seller gets to keep that money.
 If the seller doesn’t meet the contingencies in the contract, the buyer usually gets their money back.

 Escrow is the name given to a third party who acts as an unbiased control on the transaction in order to ensure both parties remain accountable.
 This often includes holding onto financial deposits and contract documents until closing.
 Escrow ensures that everything that is supposed to happen in order to fulfill the contract does happen.
 Once the contracts are signed, escrow will disperse the funds and transfer the title or deed.